ethanvillalovoz/ethanvillalovoz.github.io/content/publication/bacula-2023-social/index.md

 publication: '*2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*'

-abstract: Spatial formations can give many social cues, such as illustrating a group of people are having a conversation (social affiliation), or that they are trying to move swiftly through a space (functional goal).
+abstract: 'Spatial formations can give many social cues, such as illustrating a group of people are having a conversation (social affiliation), or that they are trying to move swiftly through a space (functional goal).
 This work explored how people perceive varied robots formations while navigating through a space and approaching people.
-Evaluation occurred across four different geometric formations':' wedge, v-shape, vertical line, and horizontal line (Fig 3).
-Two studies were conducted':' the first being an exploratory study of three robots navigating through a public space, and the second being a controlled user study of the same robots approaching humans in different formations.
+Evaluation occurred across four different geometric formations: wedge, v-shape, vertical line, and horizontal line (Fig 3).
+Two studies were
+conducted: the first being an exploratory study of three robots navigating through a public space, and the second being a controlled user study of the same robots approaching humans in different formations.
 Results showed that triangle shapes were